saitejavanamala/Portfolio/Piping Tech/Piping Tech_Exp.md

 Piping Technology and Products is a pipe supports manufacturing company based in Houston, Texas.
 I am working with Piping Tech as a Project Engineer.

 ### Activities
-* Increased Daily Average Production by 46% (1500 lbs to 2200 lbs) through exploratory data analysis using Advanced Excel and R programming (dplyr, ggplot2, tidyr, readr).
+* Increased Daily Average Production by 46% (1500 lbs to 2200 lbs) through exploratory data analysis using Advanced Excel (Pivot tables, VBA Macros, Power Query, Data Modeling, VLOOKUP, HLOOKUP) and R programming (dplyr, ggplot2, tidyr, readr).

 ## We are trying to be consistent with our metrics!
 ### ![We are Improving](https://github.com/saitejavanamala/Portfolio/blob/master/Piping%20Tech/WeAreImproving.png)

-* Decreased average material identification time metric by aprox.
+* Decreased Average Material Identification Time metric by aprox.
 60% (11 minutes to 4.5 minutes) by utilizing MS SQL Server for writing SQL queries leading to 20% increase in Daily Average Production metric.

 ![Results](https://github.com/saitejavanamala/Portfolio/blob/master/Piping%20Tech/MatIdTime.png)